prevwong/craft.js/packages/docs/docs/concepts/editor-components.md

 ---

-Previously, we have looked at User Components and how to write them; but what about all the other components that are integral to our page editor like a Toolbar for users to edit components, or maybe a layers panel.
+Previously, we have looked at User Components and how to write them, but what about all the other components that are integral to our page editor like a Toolbar for users to edit components, or maybe a layers panel?

 The `useEditor` hook allows us to read and manipulate the entire editor's internal state.
 Essentially, this is similar to the `useNode` hook we have seen previously, except this deals with the entire editor rather than with a particular `Node`.